MonsterSkulls/MonsterSkulls/README.md

 Call me Monster, Skulls, or the name of my character (if applicable)

+Sleeping = AFK / Off Tab (i accidentally press it sometimes so if i sleep for like a couple seconds im not AFK)

+I have my chat range on very low and usually keep my zoom at x3, if you're not near me / not whispering I might miss your message.

 I am inclusive of Good Faith identities.
 Such as LGBTQ+ (contradictory identities included), Furries and Therians, Plural people of all origins (endogenic and willogenic inclided),

 **BYI / Before You Interact**: